BCHD White Paper: State of Health in Baltimore (Winter 2016)

 Our current initiatives include:

 - Coordination with hospitals.
 BCHD works closely with local healthcare providers, including hospitals and federally qualified health centers to identify shared priorities: behavioral health, for example.
 From creating a stabilization center to tracking patients who are the highest utilizers of care, coordination with our healthcare partners is key to ensuring that patients are receiving essential public health services.
 As the neutral convener, BCHD is positioned to coordinate citywide initiatives and collaborations that involve competing hospital systems and other health organizations.
 Department leaders participate in grant planning and visioning sessions with local hospital systems to ensure the City’s public health priorities are included.
 In September 2015, BCHD convened over 100 hospital and healthcare leaders to discuss behavioral health priorities and coordination of case management services for high utilizers.
-BCHD is engaged with hospitals, clinics, and community groups in a number of other state, federal, and private grants to provide coordinated services to our residents.
+BCHD is engaged with hospitals, clinics, and community groups in a number of another state, federal, and private grants to provide coordinated services to our residents.

 - Social determinants of health.
-All of BCHD’s programs, from B’More for Healthy Babies, to Safe Streets, to HIV prevention and treatment programs adopt this approach of comprehensive attention to social needs and services ---and as a result have experienced significant success to date.
+All of BCHD’s programs, from B’More for Healthy Babies to Safe Streets, to HIV prevention and treatment programs, adopt this approach of comprehensive attention to social needs and services and as a result, have experienced significant success to date.
 We are in the process of implementing a city-wide initiative to ensure that every patient can get access to the services they need: just as a doctor connects a patient to a pharmacy for medication, there should be simple ways to connect a patient to food to take with that medication.

 - Health in all policies.
 Health touches every issue.
 As a result, BCHD’s health perspective must be a consideration in all policies in the City.
-For example, if the City is considering implementing bike paths, or placing an incinerator into the community, the health impact should be considered.
+For example, if the City is considering implementing bike paths, or placing an incinerator in the community, the health impact should be considered.
 Previously, a cross-agency task force for health existed within the city, with representation from every agency.
 BCHD proposes re-launching this task force, to be chaired by the Health Commissioner, to ensure an ongoing city-wide dialogue regarding the role of health in all policies.

 Challenges and Aspirations:

-- Unified approach to addressing patients’ social needs – While efforts are underway across the City that integrate social needs into clinical care, there is still significant variation in the quality of those programs as well as their ability to sync with one another.
+- A unified approach to addressing patients’ social needs – While efforts are underway across the City that integrates social needs into clinical care, there is still significant variation in the quality of those programs as well as their ability to sync with one another.
 We are currently leading a city-wide proposal to the Centers for Medicaid and Medicare Services, the federal agency responsible for overseeing services, payments, and innovations for Medicaid and Medicare patients, in partnership with all of the Baltimore City hospitals and federally qualified health centers, that will unify these efforts and ensure that all patients can benefit from services that address the realities of their daily lives.

 - Coordination and alignment – Speaking about cross-agency or cross-issue collaboration is easy; actually implementing it from a standard operating perspective is much more complicated.
 To facilitate this, we propose re-launching a Cross-Agency Taskforce that can systematically bring the Health in All Policies philosophy to bear in conversations taking place within the City.

 - Strategic plan for health – In addition to the initiatives above, we must also establish our forward-looking vision for health in the City.
-BCHD has launched Healthy Baltimore 2020, a comprehensive process that will build on the successes listed in this document to establish a five-year blueprint for heath and well-being.
+BCHD has launched Healthy Baltimore 2020, a comprehensive process that will build on the successes listed in this document to establish a five-year blueprint for health and well-being.
 This blueprint will pull on data that is produced by our ongoing epidemiology work --including our Neighborhood Health Profiles, which provide snapshots of key health outcomes in each city neighborhood—as well as input from key community stakeholders that we collect via numerous community conversations.

 While Baltimore City faces a number of public health challenges, we also have invaluable assets: one of the strongest healthcare infrastructures in the country, invested community members and partners, and a willingness –borne of necessity—to test and implement new, innovative approaches to keep our citizens healthy.
-As the City’s health authority, BCHD is fortunate to work directly with excellent partners and leaders in every sector: government, business, community advocacy, healthcare, faith-based, and more – all of whom share a deep commitment to ensuring the health of our citizens.
-We hope that this briefing serves as a valuable tool to you and look forward to answering any questions you may have.
+As the City’s health authority, BCHD is fortunate to work directly with excellent partners and leaders in every sector: government, business, community advocacy, healthcare, faith-based, and more – all of whom share a deep commitment to ensuring health of our citizens.
+We hope that this briefing serves as a valuable tool for you and look forward to answering any questions you may have.
 Thank you for your partnership in ensuring that all of Baltimore’s citizens are healthy.